Jump to

 Here’s what you’ll need to do to submit an application:

 If you’re working with a lawyer, they should fill out your application for you (the right way), and confirm receipt with the SSA.
-(If you’d like more advice on how to fill out the initial application, or how you can find the right lawyer—Atticus can help out for free).
+(If you’d like more advice on how to fill out the initial application, or how you can find the right lawyer — Atticus can help out for free).

 It’s easy to learn exactly what you would qualify for by signing up for an SSA.gov account.
-To check your potential benefit amount, and your SSDi work-history eligibility:
+To check your potential benefit amount, and your SSDI work-history eligibility:

-The maximum you can receive for SSI nationwide is $841 per month.
-The SSA will subtract any other regular monthly income from this amount.
-So if you make any additional income (ie. stocks and investments, SNAP benefits, part-time work, etc.), that will be deducted from your monthly check.
+To find the value of your monthly disability check, SSA will subtract any other regular monthly income you have from the maximum benefit amount.
+So if you make any additional income (stocks and investments, part-time work, etc.), that will be deducted from $943 to find your SSI check amount.

 The length of time it takes to get benefits can vary.
 Most applicants will be denied at first, and there will be waits from the SSA between stages of the appeal process.